kshedden/case_studies/methods/survival.md

 Under an assumption of *proportional hazards* all hazard ratios are constant, meaning in the present example that $h_1 \propto h_0$.
-As we will see below, many popular methods for survival analysis assume proportional hazards, but it is important to note that this assumed proportionality may not hold in a particular setting.
+As we will see below, many popular methods for survival analysis assume proportional hazards, but it is important to note that this assumed proportionality may not hold in any particular setting.

 ## Estimating marginal hazard functions